 There is still speculation about the meaning of the image.
-There is talk of 'embodiment of the unity within the big company' (hence the incorrect translation of the title Embodied unit), but also of "an indictment of the dominant position of the multinational."
-It is probably the largest bronze plastic ever cast in the Netherlands.
-With his assistants, Couzijn produced a full-size casting model from sheets of perspex and wax.
+It speaks of 'embodiment of corporate unity' (hence the mistranslation of the title Embodied unit), but also of 'an indictment of the position of power of the multinational'.
+It is probably the largest bronze sculpture ever cast in the Netherlands.
+Couzijn worked with assistants to make a life-size casting model from sheets of perspex and wax.
 In 1963 the statue was unveiled at the office building on Burgemeester s'Jacobsplein.
-In 1992 the statue was moved to the new Unilever headquarters on the Weena.
-For more information: Sculpture International Rotterdam
+In 1992 the statue was moved to Unilever's new headquarters at Weena.
+For more information: Sculpture International Rotterdam.

-Wessel Couzijn (Amsterdam, 1912 - Haarlem, 1984) studied at the Rijksacademie voor Beeldende Kunsten in Amsterdam, where he was taught by Prof. dr. Jan Bronner.
-Shortly after his graduation in 1936 he won the Prix de Rome.
+Wessel Couzijn (Amsterdam, 1912 - Haarlem, 1984) was educated at the National Academy of Visual Arts in Amsterdam, where he was taught by Prof. Jan Bronner.
+Shortly after graduating in 1936, he won the Prix de Rome.
 In 1940 he fled to New York.
-In the 1960s he gained national and international fame.
+In the XNUMXs he became known nationally and internationally.
 Two sculptures by his hand can be found in Rotterdam, namely Corporate Entity to the Weena and the work Courier on the case of the Slaakhuys near Oostplein.